Herzegovina Museum

 The Herzegovina Museum (Bosnian: Muzej Hercegovine) is a museum in Mostar, Bosnia and Herzegovina containing items associated with the history of the area.

 History

 The museum was established in 1950 with the purpose to find, collect, keep and present the cultural and historical heritage of Mostar and Herzegovina.
-It is housed in the former home of Džemal Bijedić, the head of the Yugoslav Government who died in a plane crash in 1977.
-The building, constructed during the Austrian-Hungarian period, is an example of a mixture of architectural features between the Austrian-style dwelling and Oriental residency.
+They divided their work into four main goals, namely archaeology, literature, history and ethnology.

+The museum is divided into four main sections, to meet each of the above goals, with the sites located across the city: